Chillguy234/MINI-PROJECT/README.md

 # Unit Converter
 A simple node.js project that converts between different units (lenght,weight,distance,temperature etc).
 It allows users to easily select the unit of conversion  or input values without hassle.
 ## Features
-- Convert between multiple units of length,weight, temperature, distance etc.
+1. Convert between multiple units of length,weight, temperature, distance etc.
-- User-friendly web interface for input and results.
+2. User-friendly web interface for input and results.
+ 3. Techstack
+- CSS and HTML (for frontend)
- - Built with Nodejs,HTML and CSS.
+- Node js and JavaScript ( backend)
+ - Database
-- light weight and fast.
+4. light weight and fast.